mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 After work, I spent some time on the bathroom renovation and rode the TT bike on the rollers after dinner.

-Light pressure on the pedals and I watched an old Kona race on YouTube (1997: PNF v Badmann).
+Light pressure on the pedals and I watched the 1997 Kona race (PNF v Badmann) on YouTube .
 Most of the time I was up on the bullhorns and maybe ~10 minutes on the aerobars.

 Almost a shame that I didn't get to ride outside but so far this April, it has been far colder than normal.
 This worked.